 Hieronymus Bosch (c.
 1450-1516), The Ship of Fools, c.
-1505-16, oil on oak panel, 58 x 33 cm, Louvre Museum, Richelieu, 2nd floor, room 5 Allegory of Intemperance, c.
+1505-16, oil on oak panel, 58 x 33 cm, Louvre Museum, Richelieu, 2nd floor, room 5

+Allegory of Intemperance, c.
 1505-16, oil on oak panel, 34.9 x 30.6 cm, Yale University Fragment of the left wing of a triptych

 - There was a book published in 1494 called Ship of Fools which consists of a hundred short chapters describing the sins, follies and transgressions of the foolish and the poor.
 The poor were assumed to be corrupt and would go to Hell.
 In the late middle ages the view of the middle classes was that the poor are good for nothing parasites and idlers.
-This view peaked in the Low Countries in about 1525. - The boat holds a group of merrymakers who have been joined by a monk and a nun.
+This view peaked in the Low Countries in about 1525. - On the right there is a boat holding a group of merrymakers who have been joined by a monk and a nun.
 Their open mouths and the drink suggest they are singing and the barrel at the from suggests a plentiful supply of drink. - A man reaches up to cut a roast fowl tied to the mast.
-The object hanging down between the nun and the monk is not known but may be a loaf or pancake. - There is an owl in the branch tied to the top of the mast. - In the Yale panel a man sits astride a barrel and a man swims with a dish on his head containing a meat pie decorated with a bird's head.
+The object hanging down between the nun and the monk is not known but may be a loaf or pancake. - There is an owl in the branch tied to the top of the mast. - In the Yale panel, top left, a man sits astride a barrel and a man swims with a dish on his head containing a meat pie decorated with a bird's head.
 Their clothes have been left on the shore next to a tent.
-The coat of arms on the roof indicate the man is an

-- aristocrat and the circle of pig's trotters on the roof indicate debauchery within. - The branches and the cherries on the makeshift table make it clear that this is a pleasure trip.
-There are many illustrations of high-born youths flirting, making music and drinking on boats decorated with branches in May.
+The coat of arms on the roof indicate the man inside is an aristocrat and the circle of pig's trotters on the roof indicate debauchery within. - There are many illustrations of high-born youths flirting, making music and drinking on boats decorated with branches in May.
 These illustrations do not show monks and nuns and Bosch has taken their leisure activities one stage further to the depiction of debauchery which the viewer will instantly know will lead them all to eternal punishment and damnation.